nithinbekal/nithinbekal.github.io/_posts/2015-06-13-phoenix-authentication.md

 in `web/web.ex`:

 {% highlight elixir %}
+# web/web.ex

 import Blog.Session, only: [current_user: 1, logged_in?: 1]
 {% endhighlight %}

-We can now replace the register page link with the following code that shows the login and register links only when the user isn't signed in.
+We can now replace the register page link with code that shows the login and register links only when the user isn't signed in.
+Let's edit `web/templates/layout/app.html.eex`:

 {% highlight elixir %}
 <%= if logged_in?(@conn) do %>